Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 \end{lemma}

-Building on the above technical results, we can provide the following upper bound for the decentering function. \begin{lemma}[Decentering] Let $f_0\in C^\beta_1$ with $\beta\le \alpha$ and let $\hat{Z}^{\tau,s}$ be the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
+Building on the technical results above, we can now provide the following upper bound for the decentering function. \begin{lemma}[Decentering] Let $f_0\in C^\beta_1$ with $\beta\le \alpha$ and let $\hat{Z}^{\tau,s}$ be the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
 Then, under Conditions \ref{cond:layered} - \ref{cond:norming},

-\end{lemma} Finally, combining the upper bounds derived for the (centered) small ball probability and the decentering function of the Vecchia GP in Theorem \ref{lem:small ball} and Lemma \ref{lem:decentering}, respectively, results in an upper bound for the concentration function \eqref{def:conc:funct}.
-This in turn, following from \eqref{eq:conc:ball}, provides a lower bound for the decentered small ball probability. \begin{lemma} Let $f_0\in C^\beta_1$ with $\beta\le \alpha$ and let $\hat{Z}^{\tau,s}$ be the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
+\end{lemma} Finally, by combining the upper bounds derived for the (centered) small ball probability and the decentering function of the Vecchia GP in Theorem \ref{lem:small ball} and Lemma \ref{lem:decentering}, respectively, we obtain an upper bound for the concentration function \eqref{def:conc:funct}.
+This, in turn, via \eqref{eq:conc:ball}, provides a lower bound for the decentered small ball probability. \begin{lemma} Let $f_0\in C^\beta_1$ with $\beta\le \alpha$ and let $\hat{Z}^{\tau,s}$ be the Vecchia approximation of the rescaled Mat\'{e}rn process with smoothness parameter $\alpha$.
 Then, under Conditions \ref{cond:layered} - \ref{cond:norming},

 \end{lemma}